-Mark Anthony serves on ministry staff at Gateway Church in the Equipping department.
-He will join the adjunct faculty at the King’s University in the fall teaching Biblical Hebrew.
+Mark Anthony currently serves with ONE FOR ISRAEL as the Benefit Dinner Director.
+He has previously served on ministry staff at Gateway Church in the Equipping department and as an adjunct professor at the King’s University teaching Biblical Hebrew.
 Mark was born and raised in Jerusalem, Israel before moving to Texas to attend Baylor University where he received his B.A. and M.Div. degrees as well as his ordination to ministry and license to preach.

 In his career, Mark has published 90+ articles in newspapers, journals and magazines.
 You can follow his most recent writings at www.markanthonywrites.com.

 Dr. Jack Cairns served as the coordinator of the Tree of Life Version (TLV) Old Testament footnotes review committee working with three other doctoral graduates of the King's University who received their degrees in Messianic Jewish Leadership.

 Currently, Dr. Carins serves as the Presbyter for the West Central North Section of the New Jersey District Council of the Assemblies of God and as Senior Pastor at Capital Assembly of God in New Jersey.
 In addition, he is the Principal and Teacher of two campuses for the New Jersey District School of Ministry.